-Recently, I learned that a few Christians are concerned that this year’s Easter Sunday falls on the exact date that is traditionally known as April fools’ day.
-One even suggested that maybe we should celebrate Easter on another Sunday.
+A few years ago Easter Sunday came on the exact date that is traditionally known as April fools’ day.
+One person suggested that maybe we should celebrate Easter on another Sunday.

 We can chalk that suggestion up to a need for more maturity.
 Here’s why we would never, ever do such a thing.
 Easter Sunday is not like any of this world’s holidays.
 Instead, Resurrection Sunday is among the highest and holiest of days on our Christian calendar.
 It is fixed and settled.